arvidn/struct_layout/README.rst

 ::

-	usage: ./struct_layout.py [options] object-file [name-prefix-filter]
+	usage: ./struct_layout.py [options] exe-file [name-prefix-filter]

-	object-file must have DWARF debug symbols in it.
-It may be some other file format that holds debug symbols too.
+	exe-file must have DWARF debug symbols in it.
+It may be an object file, shared library or executable.
+On Mac dsymutils will be invoked for files with no direct debug symbols in them.

 	name-prefix-filter is an optional argument.
 When
 	specified, only types whose prefix matches this are